airpair/spinning-guide/post.md

 - Triggers *@pairbot* to follow up with customers until they release your pay.

 ** Normal hangouts via gchat / g+ or slack means**:
-- Recordings will not be accessible to the custome
+- Recordings will not be accessible to the customer
-- We are unlikely get help with payouts without the interactions tracked and accessible for reference.
+- We are unlikely to help with payouts without the interactions tracked and accessible for reference.

 ### 4.2 Instructions

 #### 4.2.1 The *secret* entrance

-**Note that self-spinning only works 25 minutes before through to 15 minutes after your confirmed time.** Outside that range or logged in with the wrong email (e.g. a different google account not associated with the booking) and you will see a blank page.
+**Note that self-spinning only works 25 minutes before through to 15 minutes after your confirmed time.** Outside that range or if logged in with the wrong email (e.g. a different google account not associated with the booking) and you will see a blank page.